Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">PENNY · DEFINITELY NOT STEM</div>
       <p>
-        So in this timeplot, for each strong attacker of a common target C, the red dot represents their conflict (or strong co-attack) start, and the green dot represents their friendship start?
+        So in this timeplot, for each strong co-attackers of a common target C, the red dot represents their conflict (or strong co-attack) start, and the green dot represents their friendship start?
       </p>